railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_management.rst

 made jointly responsible for working on tasks they have the skills for.

 .. figure::  images/service_task.png
-   :scale: 75
+   :scale: 50
    :align: center

    *Tasks in Project Management*

 Each user manages his or her own task using the various menus available.
 To open the list of unclosed tasks that have been specifically assigned to you, go to the menu :menuselection:`Project --> Project --> Tasks`.
-Or to open the unassigned tasks, go to :menuselection:`Project --> Project --> Tasks` and then click \ ``Clear``\ button and then \ ``Unassigned``\   button.
+Or to open the unassigned tasks, go to :menuselection:`Project --> Project --> Tasks` and then \ ``Clear``\ the search and then click \ ``Unassigned Tasks``\ from search filter.

 .. tip:: Shortcuts

 	Every user should create a link in their own shortcuts to the :menuselection:`Tasks` menu, because they will have to consult this menu several times a day.

-The `Delegations` tab allows you to define links between your tasks.
+The `Delegation` tab allows you to define links between your tasks.
 From `Parent Tasks` set the tasks that are related to this task.
 Use this feature to define the order in which tasks need to be accomplished, i.e. task 2 may not be executed before task 1.

 .. index::
    single: invoicing; tasks